Hegemonic stability theory: Neorealist interpretation

-Neorealists have been focusing on this theory recently, the main proponent of it being John J. Mearsheimer who is trying to incorporate it into 'offensive realism'.
-In his book The Tragedy of Great Power Politics Mearsheimer outlines how the anarchic system that neorealists subscribe to (see Kenneth Waltz for original theory) creates power hungry states who will each attempt to install themselves as regional and global hegemons.
+In his book The Tragedy of Great Power Politics John J. Mearsheimer, a Neorealist and offensive realist, outlines how the anarchic system that neorealists subscribe to (see Kenneth Waltz for original theory) creates power hungry states who will each attempt to install themselves as regional and global hegemons.
 The system is created, shaped and maintained by coercion.
 The hegemon would begin to undermine the institution when it is not in their interests.
 With the decline of a hegemon, the system descends into instability.

 Classical liberal interpretation

 It is motivated by enlightened self-interest; the hegemon takes on the costs because it is good for all actors, thereby creating stability in the system, which is also in the interests of all actors.

 Neoliberal interpretation

 Neoliberals argue that the hegemon wishes to maintain its dominant position without paying enforcement costs, so it creates a system in which it can credibly limit the returns to power (loser doesn't lose all) and credibly commit to neither dominate nor abandon them.
-This is done through institutions, which are sticky, (hard to change, more convenient to continue using than to revamp.)
+This is done through institutions, which are sticky, (hard to change, more convenient to continue using than to revamp).
 These institutions favor the hegemon but provide protection and a stable world order for the rest of the world.
 The more open this world-order, the less likely that there will be a challenger.
 With the decline of the hegemon, institutions don't automatically die, because they were constructed in a way that benefited all stakeholders; instead, they take on a life of their own (see regime theory).